zjunhao/MyTwitterSimulator/README.md

 ****Notice:****

-* Follower number of each user obeys zipf distribution, which means only small number of accounts have large number of followers, most accounts just have few number of followers; And user account that has large number of followers sent more tweets.
-Which is more close to real world condition and all controlled by input paramaters to start simulator as mentioned below.
+* Follower number of each user obeys zipf distribution, which means only small number of accounts have large number of followers, most accounts just have few number of followers; And user account that has large number of followers sends more tweets.
+Which is more close to real world situation and all controlled by input paramaters to start simulator as mentioned below.

 * Tweet live for user are got without queueing, rather, we use "push notification", in which new tweets are sent to all related user and stored locally.